 The soundtrack to this game is absolutely phenomenal.
 Each track fits the corresponding world perfectly and even if you don’t like the tracks you can unlock remixes and even those are really good.

 One of the differences you will notice is that Hat Girl has different hats that act as different powers.
-Some let you run faster, one of them tells you where to go if you get lost and many others.
+Some let you run faster, one of them tells you where to go if you get lost and there are many others.
 It’s a cool change up and in the final chapter you will have to use every power you learned along the way to finish it.

 Each chapter is incredibly different and the missions inside of them are so varied you will never play the same mission twice even when playing different chapters.
 Some of the missions are so cool and I wish I could talk about them more, but I think they need to be experienced for yourself.

-There are also things called time rifts that are like challenge rooms where you have to traverse a level to get a time piece at the end of it.
+There are also things called time rifts that are like challenge rooms where you have to traverse a level to get a Time Piece at the end of it.
 In general the game is incredibly vast, so you’ll be playing for a while.

 Note: This game was reviewed with a code provided by the developer/publisher.